cosinusoidally/quake-nodejs/README.md

 ## Setting Up Emscripten

 In theory this project will work with most versions of Emscritpen.
-Having said that, for the greatest chance of sucess you can mirror my setup:
+Having said that, for the greatest chance of success you can mirror my setup:

 * Ubuntu 14.04 x86_64
 * Emscripten 1.27.2 (in non-fastcomp mode, see instructions below)
 * Node.js 4.8.3
 * LLVM/Clang 3.3 from http://releases.llvm.org/

-### Getting prerequisties
+### Getting prerequisites

 Git clone Emscripten and check out the correct version: